WICG/webpackage/IETF-WG-charter.md

 optionally sign these resources such that a user agent can trust that they came from their claimed web origins.
 Key goals for WPACK are:

-* Efficient storage across a range of resource combingations.
+* Efficient storage across a range of resource combinations.
 Three examples to be supported are: a client-generated snapshot of a complete web page, a web page's tree of JavaScript modules, and El Paquete Semanal from Cuba.
-* Allowing web apps to be safely installed after having been retrieved from a peer.
+* Safe web app installation after having been retrieved from a peer.
-* Minimizing the latency to load a subresource from a package, whether the package is signed or unsigned, and whether the package is streamed or loaded from random-access storage.
+* Low latency to load a subresource from a package, whether the package is signed or unsigned, and whether the package is streamed or loaded from random-access storage.
+* Being extensible, including to avoid cryptography that becomes obsolete.
-* Changing the security and privacy properties of using bundles as little as practical from TLS 1.3 transport of the same resources.
-Where they do change documenting exactly what changed and how content authors can compensate.
+* Security and privacy properties of using bundles as close as practical to TLS 1.3 transport of the same resources.
+Where properties do change, the group will document exactly what changed and how content authors can compensate.
-* Minimizing the likelihood that the new format increases centralization or power imbalances on the web.
+* A low likelihood that the new format increases centralization or power imbalances on the web.

 The packaging format will also aim to achieve the following secondary goals as long as